nvite/Odie/README.md

 // => { result: 'some data' }
 ```

+**Note:** Double underscores are prepended and appended and the given
+attribute name is uppercased automatically.

-Any memoized method can be forced to re-fetch its data by providing an object, `{force: true}` to the getter.
+Any memoized method can be forced to re-fetch its data by providing an
+object, `{force: true}` to the getter.

-**Preloading memoized getters from a QuerySet**
+### Preloading memoized getters from a QuerySet

 It can be useful to preload memoized data at the QuerySet level to ensure that every instance
 that gets iterated on has memoized values all ready to go: